salih245/DHL-Datathon-2021/README.md

 (https://www.linkedin.com/feed/update/urn:li:activity:6877662215583891456/)

-In DHL Datathon 2021, there were 3 different projects; Product Segmentation, Volume Prediction, and Developing a Picking Algorithm.
+In DHL Datathon 2021, there were 3 different projects: Product Segmentation, Volume Prediction, and Developing a Picking Algorithm.
 Detailed solution approaches to these projects are presented below.

 ### Product Segmentation